 Keep your eyes open for exotic wildlife such as giant otters, monkeys and toucans.
 Enjoy a nocturnal boat excursion through the Amazon while spotting caymans.

 Huacachina is a small oasis surrounded by towering sand dunes nestled next to a picturesque lagoon.
-Be thrilled while sand boarding and dune buggying with the natural beauty of the oasis of Huacachina in the background.
+Be thrilled while sand boarding and riding dune buggies with the natural beauty of the Huacachina oasis in the background.